Did you ever feel as if you lost touch with your body?

 Dr. Alan Fogel (PhD, LMT)

 is a Certified Senior Teacher and Practitioner of Rosen Method Bodywork living in Salt Lake City, Utah.
 He is licensed in Utah as a Massage Therapist, and is a Professor of Psychology Emeritus at the University of Utah.
 Click here for free downloads and other links to his publications, and here for his Amazon.com author page.
-LinkedIn profile is available here.
+His LinkedIn profile is available here and his podcasts can be found on his YouTube channel.

 Alan Fogel is the founding editor of the Rosen Method International Journal.
 He is and a Professional Associate of the Rosen Method Center United Kingdom and a guest faculty at the Rosen Method Open Center in New York, USA.